mcellteam/cellblender_tutorials/ficks_laws.rst

 .. image:: ./images/Layer_3_Selected.png

 As before, you will see a blank screen because you're looking at a new layer.
+You may notice that the first two layer boxes have a small 'dot' in them.
+That's a quick way of letting you know that there are objects in those layers.
+All the other layers should be solid (without that dot).

-Create a circle by hitting **Shift-a**, and selecting **Mesh>Circle**.
+With layer 3 selected, create a circle by hitting **Shift-a**, and selecting **Mesh>Circle**.
 Open the **Tool Shelf** if needed (hit **t** to toggle it), and look for the "Add Circle" panel.
 You may need to scroll down to find it below the CellBlender panels.
 Change the "Fill Type" to "Triangle Fan".
 Hit **s**, **0.199**, and **Enter**.
 Hit **r**, **y**, **90**, and **Enter**.
-Hit **g**, **x**, and **-0.95** and **Enter** to move it very close to the right side of our smaller cylinder (which is on the left side of our larger cylinder).
+Hit **g**, **x**, and **-0.95** and **Enter** to move it to the left of our window but very close to the right side of our smaller cylinder (which is on the left side of our larger cylinder).

 Triangulate this small circle by entering Edit mode with **Tab**, then pressing **Control-T**, then exiting Edit mode with **Tab**.